 - Information management within the organization, such as access levels for different employees, regular password update requirements, etc.

 Once you’ve found your dedicated software development team, it’s time to sign the contract.
 Since this could be a lengthy engagement, there will be quite a few details to outline.
-With this in mind, be sure to have an attorney review the contract to ensure your interests are represented.
+With this in mind, have an attorney review the contract to ensure your interests are represented.

 Ever since Covid-19 changed the way we work, we’ve all become much familiar with the benefits and the challenges of working on a remote team.